Cross-Gender Communication in Cyberspace

 deliberately, but is being made in the thousands of daily online

-interactions, the choices of ways of speaking, and of subjects, which are
+interactions, the choices of ways of speaking, and of subjects, which

 gradually shaping, as a river slowly carves a canyon, the culture of